Introduction to Chapter 4: Rebuilding and Ruin

 Conclusion

 Chapter 4 functions as a microcosm of the novel’s larger exploration of civilization versus savagery, illustrating how fear, the erosion of order, and the mutable nature of identity converge to reshape human dynamics under extreme pressure.
 The boys’ descent from tentative cooperation to violent tribalism is not a linear progression but a layered process wherein each element—fear, authority, ritual, and collective hysteria—feeds into the next.
-By dissecting these forces, the narrative exposes the precarious balance that sustains societal norms and the ease with which that balance can collapse when the scaffolding of shared values is removed.
+By dissecting these forces, the narrative exposes the precarious balance that sustains societal norms and the ease with which that balance can collapse when the scaffolding of shared values is removed And it works..